THE LEO PROJECT IN HONOR OF CAITLIN

 Additionally, Caitlin and I met as fifteen-year old students while attending St. Mark’s School and will forever be lions, the St. Mark’s mascot.

 WHAT ARE THE NEXT STEPS?

-In late July, I traveled to Nanyuki, Kenya to secure land.
+In late July of 2018, I traveled to Nanyuki, Kenya to secure land.
 Although the formal agreement is yet to be signed, we came to a verbal understanding with the seller and will hopefully have the land deed in a matter of weeks.
 We are starting with an acre of land and, if funding permits, will purchase a second.
 Formal architectural renderings of the structure have been drafted and we are working with the Kenyan-based construction team on next steps.
 Our goal is to open doors in 2019.

 HOW CAN I HELP?